bigchaindb/bigchaindb/docs/source/models.md

     and a _crypto fulfillment_ that satisfies a spending condition set on the unspent asset.
 A _fulfillment_ is usually a signature proving the ownership of the asset.
     See [Conditions and Fulfillments](#conditions-and-fulfillments) below.
     - `conditions`: List of conditions.
-Each _condition_ is a _crypto-condition_ that needs to be fulfilled by the new owner in order to spend the asset.
+Each _condition_ is a _crypto-condition_ that needs to be fulfilled by a transfer transaction in order to transfer ownership to new owners.
     See [Conditions and Fulfillments](#conditions-and-fulfillments) below.
     - `operation`: String representation of the operation being performed (currently either "CREATE" or "TRANSFER").
 It determines how the transaction should be validated.
     - `timestamp`: Time of creation of the transaction in UTC.
 It's provided by the client.